 3. Move the slider to adjust the level of privacy you want.

-1. Go to Options or Preferences according to your operating system.
+1. Go to Options or Preferences depending on your operating system.

 2. Click on Privacy.